2xic/tiny-evm-language/readme.md

 ## Preface
-This compiler is kinda wack as it was more a golfing excessive and reason to play with Zig.
+This compiler is kinda wack as it was more a golfing exercise and reason to play with Zig.
 I put more love into my [C compiler](https://github.com/2xic/tiny-c-compiler).

 ## Goal
 I just wanted to create a simple golfing language that solves [dropper](https://github.com/paradigmxyz/paradigm-ctf-2023/blob/main/dropper/challenge/project/src/Challenge.sol) CTF challenge from [paradigm.xyz](https://ctf.paradigm.xyz/) and also a reason to play with zig.
 The best solutions requires [pre-computation](https://twitter.com/orenyomtov/status/1718856711887339863), but that isn't what we are trying to do here.
 The point is not to create the best solution, but create a **golfing** solution.